SPF-OST/optihood/FINE/readme.md

 As Pyomo supports non-linear modeling, the only update will have to be in the choice of the solver, inside the main class.
 Pyomo advises to use **ipopt**.

 ## Limits we might have to change
-- Every component is defined and added to the model by hand.
+- Every component is defined and added to the model by hand
-- For now, it seems that the clusterization of the whole horizon by typical days is imposed.
+- For now, it seems that the clusterization of the whole horizon by typical days is imposed
 - Operation color maps are only available for a one year horizon
 - No title on the graphs plotted